ThomasFinnern/plg_remote_markdown/README.md

-# plg_remote_markdown
+# Plugin remote markdown
+plg_content_remotemarkdown

-Joomla plugin displaying remote linked markdown files in article This Joomla! plugin will replace a given link to a *.md in the form <strong>{remotemarkdown:http://.../...md}</strong> to an html out put in an article.
+Joomla plugin displaying remote markdown files linked in an article.
+This Joomla! plugin will replace a given link to a *.md file in the form <strong>{remotemarkdown:http://.../...md}</strong> to an html out put in an article.